 Here´s a video from youtuber Nintendrew demonstrating how it´s done.

 Cleaning your Joy-Con with Tweezers and a bit of Electrical contact cleaner

 This is similar to the previous method, but with tweezers and a bottle of Contact Cleaner instead of Q-tips and alcohol.

 The idea here is to use the tweezers to gently lift the plastic directly under your thumbstick.
 Once you have the inner stick exposed, spray a bit of the Electrical Contact Cleaner inside the Joy-Con.

 Don´t use a lot, spray the only what´s necessary to give your stick a thin layer of the liquid.
 Keep doing this for all sides and when you are done move the sticks in circles to spread the ECC around.

 Once it´s dry, try using the joy-con and see if there´s an improvement.

 These are the easiest ways to clean your Joy-Con, if you want to go further you might need to disassemble the controller.
 In that case, why not try to just replace the stick once and for all?
 Ifixit has a handy guide on how to do so.
 Replacing the stick is something quite common in other controllers, as it lets you replace it with a specialized nub for extra precision.

 Of course, that´s just the last resort.
 If cleaning really didn´t help your drifting situation in any way, then you are better off talking to Nintendo Support or just straight-up buying a new Joy-Con.

-If you are interested in the Nintendo Switch controllers, check out our page here where we show the joy-cons and gamepads available for the hybrid console, or r
+If you are interested in the Nintendo Switch controllers read our page here to know which are the best Gamecube controllers for the Switch.